ossf/tac/process/sig-lifecycle.md

 * SIGs may have regular meetings separate from their governing body, if so:
   * They should appear on the OpenSSF calendar
   * They should have a document with upcoming agendas and notes from past meetings
+* If the SIG starts to produce code, they should consider becoming a [project](./project-lifecycle.md) instead

 ## To become `End-of-Life`: